fogus/spiel/taschenspiele/coin-hijinks/README.markdown

 Variations
 ==========

-There are tweaks to the base rules that you can use to change the way that *Machipongo* plays.
+There are tweaks to the base rules that you can use to change the way that *Coin Hijinks* plays.

 ## Chaos Machipongo